OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

 There is no limit to the number of entities you can add from the external database.

-In ODC, you can combine data from different entities and distinct data sources into an aggregate.[Data Fabric](../../building-apps/data/fetch-data/data-mash.md) processes all external system data uniformly without storing any data persistently within Data Fabric or the ODC architecture.
+In ODC, you can combine data from different entities and distinct data sources into an aggregate.
+[Data Fabric](../../building-apps/data/fetch-data/data-mash.md) processes all external system data uniformly without storing any data persistently within Data Fabric or the ODC architecture.
 For more information, refer to [data handling in Data Fabric](../../manage-platform-app-lifecycle/platform-architecture/intro.md#data-fabric).

 <div class="info" markdown="1">